In this article...

 - An explanation of how the disability affects the respondent’s ability to function and make decisions;

 - An analysis of any tests performed regarding the respondent’s condition;

 - information regarding the respondent’s education, social skills, and other behaviors;

 - The type and scope of the guardianship that the doctor recommends;

 - The doctor’s recommendation for the respondent’s future living arrangements.

 The report must be signed by a licensed physician who has examined the respondent within the past three months, as well as anyone else who assisted the physician in preparing the report.

 If there is a reason that you cannot obtain a physician’s report prior to filing your petition, such as the respondent’s refusal to submit to testing, you may file your petition without an accompanying report and request that the court issue an order requiring the respondent to submit to a medical examination for the purpose of obtaining a physician’s report.

-It is important to file your Petition for Guardianship in the proper court, otherwise the petition will be dismissed based on filing in an improper “venue.”
+It is essential to file your Petition for Guardianship in the proper court; otherwise, the petition will be dismissed based on filing in an improper “venue.”
 Each county in Illinois has its own circuit court.
 The petition must be filed in the respondent’s county of residence.
 If the respondent is not a resident of Illinois, the petition must be filed in the county where the respondent’s property is located.